mspnp/aks-baseline/01-prerequisites.md

 # Prerequisites

-the minimun tooling and requirements are getting installed from this sections.
+the required tooling minimun requirements are getting installed from this sections.
 Follow the instructions to get your environment ready to proceed with the AKS cluster creation.